 There are alarming levels of human rights abuses towards Indigenous peoples in Halmahera, including torture, harassment, intimidation and criminalization.
-Both Hongana Manyawa and the neighboring Indigenous Sawai people have reported receiving threats and intimidation from police and mining company representatives and protests against mining have been brutally suppressed.
-In 2021, IWIP helped fund the construction of a new headquarters for Indonesia's notorious paramilitary police force, BRIMOB (Indonesian police mobile brigade unit).
+Both Hongana Manyawa and the neighboring Indigenous Sawai people have reported receiving threats and intimidation from police and mining company representatives and protests against mining have been brutally suppressed.1 In 2021, IWIP helped fund the construction of a new headquarters for Indonesia's notorious paramilitary police force, BRIMOB (Indonesian police mobile brigade unit).
 The Vice President of IWIP explained this was, "To maintain security, stability and order in the community."2 BRIMOB has been responsible for some of the most serious and infamous human rights abuses in Indonesia3 including at least one reported instance of killing an uncontacted Hongana Manyawa person (see Section 9.4).

-The Hongana Manyawa experience severe racism and prejudice, with the Indonesian media and others regularly referring to them as "primitive".
-They are also frequently scapegoated for crimes they have had nothing to do with.
+The Hongana Manyawa experience severe racism and prejudice, with the Indonesian media and others regularly referring to them as "primitive".4 They are also frequently scapegoated for crimes they have had nothing to do with.
 In 2015, Bokumu and his cousin Nuhu (two recently contacted Hongana Manyawa men who lived inside the WBN concession) were arrested and tortured by the Indonesian police.
 The pair were charged with a killing which took place far away from where they were living and which they could not possibly have committed.
-Nuhu later died from the injuries he sustained from his torture.
-Both men were known to WBN and had been approached by WBN-contracted researchers in an attempt to gain consent for mining on their territory, which they never gave.
-It was a photograph of the men taken by WBN, and then widely circulated, that the police used as "evidence" in their claims that these were the perpetrators.
+Nuhu later died from the injuries he sustained from his torture.5 Both men were known to WBN and had been approached by WBN-contracted researchers in an attempt to gain consent for mining on their territory, which they never gave.6 It was

+Fig. 14.
+Bokumu, a Hongana Manyawa man living within the WBN concession who has spoken out against mining on his territory.
+He spent 7 years in jail on trumped up charges.
+Credit: Survival. a photograph of the men taken by WBN, and then widely circulated, that the police used as "evidence" in their claims that these were the perpetrators.
 Several people who knew Bokumu and Nuhu at the time, including a former WBN employee, have told Survival it is highly likely that they were arrested because, after WBN shared their images, they were the only nomadic Hongana Manyawa people known to the police in the region.